top of page

 Activities:

 This project will be undertaken at the University of Sydney.
-The University has state-of-the-art laboratories for manipulating bacterial, fungal and viral pathogens and an excellent collection of suitable strains, including golden Staph, Candida (the cause of thrush), multidrug-resistant species and coronavirus surrogate strains.
+The University has state-of-the-art laboratories for manipulating bacterial, fungal pathogens and an excellent collection of suitable strains, including golden Staph, E. coli, Candida (the cause of thrush), tinea-associated fungi and multidrug-resistant species.
 The University’s core research facilities provide access to world-class infrastructure.

-Determining whether high GOX in hives and bees corresponds to high antimicrobial activity in the beehive and the honey, by testing the honey on a spectrum of selected viral, bacterial and fungal pathogens.
+2. Determining whether of hive and bee microbiomes are associated with high antimicrobial activity in the beehive and in the honey, by testing the honey on a spectrum of selected viral, bacterial and fungal pathogens.

-Development of simple, validated methods for testing GOX/H2O2 production in honey samples to enable rapid and reliable scoring of honey samples for potentially high antimicrobial activity.
+3. Development of simple, validated methods for testing H2O2 production in honey samples to enable rapid and reliable scoring of honey samples for potentially high antimicrobial activity.
+Outcome: We have published on the interplay between physical and chemical factors of honey that can be predictive for antimicrobial activity, and found Australian honey to have a highly extended shelf life.
+We are working on a prototype for a simple test for honey activity.

-Dissemination of information about NSW honey, including through the NSW Apiarist Association website and channels, conferences, beekeeper meetings, public talks and other means to improve confidence and investment into the NSW honey industry
+4. Dissemination of information about NSW honey, including through the NSW Apiarist Association website and channels, conferences, beekeeper meetings, public talks and other means to improve confidence and investment into the NSW honey industry.
+Outcome: We have written blog articles on Developing reliable processes for the honey industry to assess active honeys, The stability of honey during long-term storage, How healthy bees make better honey, How honey contributes to bee and hive health, The many antimicrobial components of honey and for our younger readers, how Bee hives have an important microbial ecosystem.

 Measurable Outputs:

-Validated methods for screening and testing honey samples for GOX/H2O2 production.
+• Validated methods for screening and testing honey samples for H2O2 production.

-New antimicrobial honey products for marketing and commercialization.
+• New antimicrobial honey products for marketing and commercialisation.

 This project provides the NSW Apiary Industry with vital scientific rigour that can define the quality, health and environmental benefits of NSW honey to take to market.
 This work will have a significant and important impact on NSW native forest management, remediation.
 It will provide value and increased market security for NSW beekeepers and the Apiary Industry as a whole.